Wednesday, July 9, 2025

 “I agree.
 Any action that connects with love is a mitzvah.”

-“Like when Abrielle’s fist connected with Henry’s mouth.”
-Henry was the bully Abrielle stood up to.
+“Like when Aubrielle’s fist connected with Henry’s mouth.”
+Henry was the bully Aubrielle stood up to.
 That ended pretty much the way deVan just indicated.

 Jesus mused.
 “I’m not sure that was a love connection.”